gioZAK/easy_vape/README.md

 ### Business Model

-Easy Vape uses Business-to-Consumer(B2C) retail model, this website is the online platform where the company connects it's products with the costumers.
+Easy Vape uses Business-to-Consumer(B2C) retail model.
+This website is the online platform where the company connects it's products with the costumers.
 All Vapes and E-Liquids are produced by Easy Vape and sold on the webpage.

 The Customer Orders from the Website, the Website sends the Order Request to the Warehouse and from the Warehouse the Order is sent to the Customer.